-Bill McGonagle, administrator for the Boston Housing Authority, will retire this month after working with the agency for 40 years.
+Bill McGonagle, administrator for the Boston Housing Authority, retired in July after working with the agency for 40 years.

 He started there as a janitor in the 1970s and has been the head since 2009, when he was appointed by Mayor Thomas Menino.
 The Boston's Globe's Adrian Walker described him as "the landlord for Boston’s poorest residents."

 We speak with him about his career, his reflections on the authority's efforts to integrate public housing, and the biggest needs of the BHA going forward.

 I grew up in public housing in Boston, in the Mary Ellen McCormack housing development over in South Boston.
 [It's the] first public housing development built in New England.
 So I've had an interest in public housing and public housing advocacy literally from the day I was born.

 And I've always had a desire to help people.
 I thought that the best way to accomplish that goal is by working on behalf of the poorest and most marginalized people in the city of Boston.